doctrine/persistence/UPGRADE-2.0.md

 ## Strict Typing

-Proper type hints have been added to all method signatures and strict types have been enabled.
+Type declarations have been enabled for all parameters and strict types have been enabled.
+Return type declarations will be added in the next major release.